FreshBoyeee/Jenkins-practical/README.md

 # Jenkins-practical
 practical repo of Jenkins zero to hero

-step 1
+Step 1

-run 'mvn clean package' to get the artifact in place of the target folder create Dockerfile run the app locally or in docker container
+Run 'mvn clean package' to generate the artifact in the 'target' folder.
+Create a Dockerfile.
+Run the application locally or within a Docker container.

-step 2
+Step 2

-launch an EC2 as our jenkins server install jenkins in EC2 create a pipeline on jenkins with github repo linked
+Launch an EC2 instance to serve as our Jenkins server.
+Install Jenkins on the EC2 instance.
+Create a pipeline in Jenkins and link it to the GitHub repository.

-step 3
+Step 3

-create a sonarqube server inside the EC2 and install sonarqube app generate a sonarqube token for jenkin credentials then add it to jenkins
+Set up a SonarQube server on the EC2 instance and install the SonarQube application.
+Generate a SonarQube token for Jenkins credentials and add it to Jenkins.

-step 4
+Step 4

-install docker in EC2 and grant Ubuntu user permission to docker deamon. create jenkins credentials for both docker and github create Jenkinsfile for the pipeline test the pipeline out with no problem
+Install Docker on the EC2 instance and grant the Ubuntu user permission to use the Docker daemon.
+Create Jenkins credentials for both Docker and GitHub.
+Create a 'Jenkinsfile' for the pipeline.

-step 5
+Step 5

+Start Minikube for local deployment.
-start a minikube for local deployment install argoCD operator on minikube and wait for the argoCD operator start running
+Install the ArgoCD operator on Minikube and wait for it to start running.
+Configure a new application through the ArgoCD UI.
+Verify that everything is running without errors.